-NA = not applicable

-According to the LTSP (DOE 2001), should the concentration of chloride or sulfate exceed the action levels in Table 5-3, LM would conduct confirmatory sampling.
+NA = not applicable According to the LTSP (DOE 2001), should the concentration of chloride or sulfate exceed the action levels in Table 5-3, LM would conduct confirmatory sampling.
 If the confirmatory sampling verifies the exceedance, LM will develop an evaluative monitoring work plan, in consultation with the Spokane Tribe and BIA, and submit that plan to NRC for review before initiating an evaluative monitoring program.
 Results of the evaluative monitoring program would then be used to determine if corrective action is necessary.
 Time-concentration plots of chloride and sulfate measured in monitoring wells MW-4 and MW-10, as well as background well MW-2B are shown in Figure 5-5 and Figure 5-6, respectively.
 Chloride concentrations in all wells have been consistently below the 250 mg/L water quality criterion and typically less than 10 mg/L. The exceptions shown in Figure 5-5 for monitoring well MW-4 correspond to higher sulfate concentrations measured at the same location.
+In 2024, the highest chloride concentration (1.49 mg/L) was measured in background well MW-2B (Table 5-3).
 Sulfate concentrations in monitoring well MW-4 have been at or below the 250 mg/L criterion except for the May 2017 result of 260 mg/L (Kreie 2018).
-As acknowledged in previous annual reports, the elevated concentrations of chloride and sulfate measured in monitoring well MW-4 in 2006, 2011, and 2016-2018 correspond to increases in groundwater elevations in monitoring well MW-4 and in background well MW-2B.
+The elevated concentrations of chloride and sulfate measured in monitoring well MW-4 in 2006, 2011, and 2016-2018 correspond to increases in groundwater elevations in monitoring well MW-4 and in background well MW-2B.
 Sulfate concentrations in monitoring well MW-10 and background well MW-2B have been consistently below the 250 mg/L criterion (Figure 5-6).
 In 2022, concentrations of both chloride and sulfate were unusually low relative to historical measurements.
 Data validation eliminated laboratory error from consideration as a possible explanation for these outlier results.
 In 2023, chloride and sulfate concentrations in all wells returned to pre-2022 average levels (Figure 5-5; Figure 5-6).
+In 2024, sulfate concentrations in all three wells increased slightly relative to 2023 results, with the highest value at 48.5 mg/L at monitoring well MW-10. &lt;sup>a Criteria used as action levels for chloride and sulfate in accordance with the LTSP (DOE 2001). &lt;sup>b State of Washington groundwater quality criteria for secondary contaminants: https://app.leg.wa.gov/WAC/default.aspx?cite=173-200-040.